How Many Volunteer Hours for Medical School Is Enough?

 Types of Volunteer Work

-Here’s the truth: almost anything can count as meaningful volunteer work—if you actually care about what you’re doing.
-But to help you filter through the noise, here’s a breakdown of the types of roles that not only count but resonate with med schools:
+Here’s the truth: almost any kind of volunteering can contribute to your total number of volunteer hours for med school if you actually care about what you’re doing.
+But to help you filter through the noise, here’s a breakdown of the most meaningful types of volunteer work for premed students that not only count but resonate with med schools:

 • Clinical roles – Hospitals, hospice, free clinics, surgical units, rehab centers.
 These give you firsthand insight into patient care and the healthcare system.